 - Security worries only begin when a website or application goes live

 - Macs are inherently secure

-Click here for an explanation of why they aren’t true together with what you can do to not fall foul of them.
+We have created an Appsecco Explanation Guide as to why these myths are not true together with what you can do to not fall foul of them.

 A: Yes there are.

-The Application Security Verification Standard from OWASP is a list of application security requirements or tests that can be used by architects, developers, testers, security professionals, and even consumers to define what a secure application is.
-We have a handy to link to the standard and some more information on developing securely here.
+The Application Security Verification Standard from OWASP.org is a list of application security requirements or tests that can be used by architects, developers, testers, security professionals and even consumers to define what a secure application is.

 A: Discovering that your website has been hacked is a horrible feeling.
 How did this happen?
 Why me?
 What do I do now?